apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

   and 4 new software products entering the ecosystem via a clarified [Intake Process][uPortal Ecosystem Intake Process].
 + Life: Almost 100 versioned releases of uPortal ecosystem software products.
-+ Particpation: 7 new core contributors, 1 new core committer, calls, meetups, presentations, and list discussions, oh my.
++ Participation: 7 new core contributors, 1 new core committer, calls, meetups, presentations, and list discussions, oh my.
 + Financial responsibility: $26,000 recurring revenue with a $51,000 fund balance.